smitzkar/rlb_ampel/README.md

 # NOTES FOR SMITZKAR
 (not a proper README, yet)

+## hmpf

+apparently delay() on the esp32 wraps vTaskDelay(), so is nonblocking by default.
+Could have saved a lot of time knowing this. https://www.reddit.com/r/esp32/comments/poogbr/better_explanation_for_vtaskdelay_freertos/

 ## How to write webinterface code, then convert to C++ usable code?

 apparently one simply converts it to string line by line